| (previously known as Caradrina euchroa) ACRONICTINAE, NOCTUIDAE, NOCTUOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The moths of this species have a complex brown pattern on each forewing, and plain pale brown hindwings with dark veins.
 The wingspan is about 2.5 cms.

-This species occurs in Australia, including:
+This species has been found in Australia, including:

 Further reading